adrianosela/GoChat/README.md

 This Project is inspired by the [chat example from the gorilla/websockets library.](https://github.com/gorilla/websocket/tree/master/examples/chat)

 ### WIP:
-* Enabling messaging specific peers by ID, currently the controller only broadcasts messages to all peers
 * Making a generic enough interface so that developers can adapt the chat service to their already existing APIs
 * Adding end-to-end encryption in a way that the controller cannot see messages from peers (i.e. not SSL)
 * Defining appropriate constants and defaults to the websocket connections and the controller's channels